arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

-The main `loop()` manages the general execution and the local parameters.
+The main `loop()` manages overall tank's processes and its local parameters.
 The `modbus_line()` function handles the data exchange between the two Opta™ using the Modbus RTU protocol.

 ```arduino
 void loop() {